killbizz/Videogames-Showcase/README.md

 ## Development
 1. edit/add code in the `src` folder
 2. create a new `VideogamesShowcase.war` file using the `mvn clean package` command in the `VideogamesShowcase` folder
-3. dedploy the new `VideogamesShowcase.war` file in the Tomcat Web Application Manager
+3. deploy the new `VideogamesShowcase.war` file in the Tomcat Web Application Manager